hey8you/Stream-Deck-and-MSFS-2020/README.md

 Demo of my icons with Stream Deck XL https://www.youtube.com/playlist?list=PLcgd8A46ykoQg_BtGZNZ2PcZsFyTIHqQN

-Currently I only have Airbus A320 and Boeing 747-8 and Boeing 787-10 icons.
+Currently I only have lights and autopilot icons for Airbus A320, Boeing 747-8 and Boeing 787-10.
 This is a weekend project for me so updates will be somewhat slow.
 If you have a icon you want, let me know I and I will do my best to get it for you on the next update.